Tafara-N/alx-system_engineering-devops/0x10-https_ssl/README.md

 - The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`
 - The second line of all your Bash scripts should be a comment explaining what is the script doing

+## Quiz questions

+### Question #0
+What is HTTPS?

+A secure version of HTTP

+A faster version of HTTP

+A superior version of HTTP

+Question #1
+Why do you need HTTPS?

+To encrypt credit card and social security number information going between the client and the website servers

+To encrypt all communication between the client and the website servers

+To accelerate the communication between the client and the website servers

+Question #2
+You want to setup HTTPS on your website, where shall you place the certificate?

+In a secure location where nobody can access it

+You can host it anywhere but you have to share the link to it on your website

+On your website web server(s)

 ## Tasks

 ### 0. World wide web